rliebz/tusk/docs/spec.md

 If any of the run commands execute with a non-zero exit code, Tusk will immediately exit with the same exit code without executing any other commands.

-Commands are executed using the `$SHELL` environment variable, defaulting to `sh`.
 Each command in a `run` clause gets its own sub-shell, so things like declaring functions and environment variables will not be available across separate run commmands, although it is possible to run the `set-environment` clause or use a multi-line shell command.

-For multi-line shell commands, to preserve the exit-on-error behavior, it is recommend to run `set -e` at the top of the script, much like any shell script.
+When using POSIX interpreters with multi-line scripts, it is recommend to run `set -e` at the top of the script, to preserve the exit-on-error behavior.

 ```yaml
 tasks: